quinfpunk/Generate_novel_abstracts/README.md

 - evaluate a node, using cosine similarity and, by extracting the abstract's concepts, concepts comparaison
 - visualize the graph, emphazing the new nodes

+This implementation aggregates embeddings doing an average of the first hop neighbors.
+The aggregated embedding is decoded using t5 giving an abstract.
+This abstract is then enhanced using gemma3:4b.
+For a given node the following metrics are computed to evaluate the abstract (similarities are computed with the node's neighbors):
+- Average similarity
+- Max similarity
+- Min similarity
+- Std similarity
+- Average concept similarity
+- New concepts count
+- New concepts pourcentage

 This class is used in the `MLNS_groupProject.ipynb` file to run the abstract generation and visualize the citation graph with new nodes.

 ## Setup and Usage